womenhackfornonprofits/whfnp/README.md

 ## Development Instructions

 1. HTML changes
-	In order for Jekyll to watch and compile all the changes to html run `ekyll serve` in the `src` directory
+	In order for Jekyll to watch and compile all the changes to html run `jekyll serve` in the `src` directory

 2. CSS/SASS changes
 	In order to compile and watch the SASS run `grunt watch`